-In the south of the Yucatan Peninsula we find ancient fascinating Mayan cities.
-The archaeological zone of Balamkú conserves one of the treasures of the Mayan civilization, what will it be?
+In the south of the Yucatan Peninsula we find fascinating ancient Mayan cities.
+The archaeological zone of Balamkú preserves one of the treasures of the Mayan civilization, what will it be?

-Years ago when you visited Balamkú nobody told you about the treasure that it conserves, it was information that we passed on by word of mouth to travelers and enthusiasts of the Mayan civilization.
+Years ago when you visited Balamkú no one told you anything about the treasure that it preserves, it was information that travelers and enthusiasts of the Mayan civilization passed by word of mouth.
 If you were one of the lucky ones who knew of its existence, you should ask for the key at the entrance of the vestige to access the structure that preserves this treasure.

 An enthusiastic anthropologist friend of the Mayan world told us so, and we traveled to see this wonder.
 Thanks Martuki.

 Content of the article

 Balamkú means in Spanish Temple of the Jaguar (balam: jaguar and kú: temple).
 The name is given by the decoration of the frieze found in the enclosure, which is the great treasure of the place.